epidrome/mibook/_quotes/victor-programming.md

 ---
 title: Bret Victor on Computer Programming
-excerpt: "People understand what they can see.
+caption: "People understand what they can see.
 If a programmer cannot see what a program is doing, she can't understand it."
 person: 'Bret Victor'
 categories:
   - quotes